tbensky/npct/README.md

 * Preventing wet droplets expunged from your lungs as you exhale (or cough or sneeze) from infecting others is the only way to stop the spread.

-Be sure to re-visit `config.html` as your health situation changes.
-Also you can use `config.html` to read any contact information that came in while you were out.
+Be sure to re-visit `config.html` to reconfigure your contact tracing device, as your health situation changes.